TeoGiane/SPMIX/README.md

 **Note on Compiler**

-If you ae using GNU compiler version 10.2 (available, for instance, in Ubuntu 20.10), you will have issues at compile time if you download the release of protobuf.
+If you are using GNU compiler version 10.2 (available, for instance, in Ubuntu 20.10), you will have issues at compile time if you download the release of protobuf.
 So it is advisable to use more stable versions of the compiler (no problems have been reported with g++ version 9.3.0)

 **Note on Memory**